bcgov/vc-authn-oidc/README.md

 `docker-compose up` from `<traction_folder>/scripts`

-run `docker-compose up` from `demo/vue` of this project run `./manage up` from `/docker` of this project
+run `docker-compose up` from `demo/vue` of this project run `./manage build` from `/docker` of this project to create and tag the image run `./manage up` from `/docker` of this project

 ### Prepare Acapy wallet for use

-run `pip install requests` if needed. run `python wallet_init.py` from `/docker`
+have python installed.
+TODO, replace with this with BASH script. run `pip install requests` if needed. run `python wallet_init.py` from `/docker`